mirkozlatunic/news-explorer-frontend/README.md

 ## Improvement
 - [ ] Change the Icon to use ReactIcons with to replace icon pictures
 - [ ] Add popup modal for card preview when clicking on the card
+- [ ] Add Url link to popup modal of card to redirect to page for full content of the card information